IARSystems/cspy-target-access-demo/README.md

 # Getting Started with the Target Access plugin for IAR Embedded Workbench

+>[!WARNING]
+>The information in this repository is subject to change without notice and does not represent a commitment on any part of IAR.
+While the information contained herein is assumed to be accurate, IAR assumes no responsibility for any errors or omissions.

 The Target Access plugin for the C-SPY Debugger, alongside its SDK, are automatically installed with the IAR Embedded Workbench.

 The plugin provides a server that listens to the `9931/UDP` port and runs on top of the C-SPY Debugger.
 Its Target Access SDK provides an API for a third-party client to establish a network connection to the server and, from there, tap into a device target's memory to perform runtime read/write access.
 The SDK also provides capabilities for a client to monitor hardware ITM events.